-The thunderbird symbol is one of the most iconic Indian signs.
+The Thunderbird symbol is one of the most iconic Indian signs.
 Its name was derived from the belief that the flapping of its colossal wings causes thunder.
 They say that when it soars in the air, the wind gets stirred and the sound it churns is viewed by some tribes as an indication of war.
 The Native Americans also believed that this humongous bird could shoot lightning from its eyes.

-Bird Symbolism in Art
+Bird symbolism in arts

 Birds of every variety are prominently featured in artworks throughout Western art history.
 Byzantine, Gothic, and Early Renaissance paintings are brimmed with reflective and Christian symbolism regarding birds.

-Symbolism can be found in many films, the most talked and written about in cinema has been the appearance of birds in Alfred Hitchcock’s 1960 psychological horror Psycho.
+Symbolism can be found in many films, the most talked about and written about in cinema has been the appearance of birds in Alfred Hitchcock’s 1960 psychological horror Psycho.